-While discussing homemade marshmallows, a friend asked if they were like making meringues.
-I exclaimed “yes” because whipping egg whites was exactly what I was thinking of while I watched the marshmallow mixture come together.
-Though no egg whites were involved in the making of these marshmallows, the corn syrup, honey, sugar, water, and gelatin mix until they nearly triple in volume to a light, fluffy, cloud-like (or as near as I can image what a cloud is like) consistency.
+A friend asked if making marshmallows were like making meringues.
+Whipping egg whites was exactly what I was thinking of while I watched the marshmallow mixture come together, so in a way, I’d say yes.
+No egg whites were involved in the making of these marshmallows, but the mixture nearly triples in volume as it whips.

 - Nonstick cooking spray